tylerdtran/tylerdtran/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I am an Undergraduate student at UCLA majoring in Computer Science and Linguistics, minoring in Data Science Engineering.
+🌱 I am an Undergraduate student at UCLA majoring in Computer Science and Linguistics.
 <br />
 📚 I am interested in and hoping to work in the intersection between software engineering, cloud computing and database systems.